puppetlabs-toy-chest/wash/docs/_docs/rql.md

 The `meta` primary constructs a predicate on the entry's metadata.
 If the `fullmeta` option is not set, then this will be the entry's _partial_ metadata.
 Otherwise if `fullmeta` is true, then it will be the entry's _full_ metadata.

+The `meta` primary lets you filter on any property in the entry's metadata.
+It's similar to `wash find`'s meta primary, so we recommend taking a look at its [tutorial]({{ 'tutorials/02_find/meta-primary' | relative_url }}) if you'd like to see how you'd go about constructing a `meta` primary query.

 #### Examples

 ```